 The point is, be prepared for fluctuating profits.
 If you have a hard time saving (discussed later) during the good times, you could be in trouble when you have lower income/profit months down the road.

-If you require certainty, OR YOUR SPOUSE requires certainty, trading for a living will be difficult for you/your spouse (which then just makes it difficult for you again).
+If you require certainty, OR YOUR SPOUSE requires certainty, trading for a living will be difficult for you/your spouse (which makes it difficult for you).

 You Can Still Do Others Things (jobs, projects, part-time work, freelancing, business)